WebSolutionsGroup/esqrt/README.md

   - **Microsoft Azure**: Azure SQL, Blob Storage, and Azure services
   - **Amazon Web Services**: RDS, S3, Redshift, and other AWS services
   - **Snowflake**: Direct Snowflake data warehouse connectivity

+### 🤖 AI Integration
+- **Natural Language Query Builder**: Convert plain English descriptions into SuiteQL queries using NetSuite AI ("Show me all customers who haven't placed orders in the last 6 months")
+- **Query Optimization Suggestions**: AI-powered analysis of query performance with recommendations for indexes, joins, and query structure improvements
+- **Smart Schema Discovery**: AI-assisted exploration of NetSuite data relationships with automatic suggestion of relevant tables and fields based on query context
+- **Intelligent Error Resolution**: AI-powered error analysis that provides specific suggestions and corrections for SuiteQL syntax and logic errors
+- **Query Pattern Recognition**: Machine learning analysis of query history to suggest commonly used patterns and templates based on user behavior
+- **Data Insights Generation**: AI-powered analysis of query results to automatically identify trends, anomalies, and business insights with natural language explanations
+- **Automated Documentation**: AI-generated documentation for complex queries including purpose, logic explanation, and usage examples

 ### 🎯 Coming Soon
 These features are actively being planned and developed.
 Stay tuned for updates and feel free to contribute ideas or feedback through GitHub Issues.